How-to Guides, Postage and Mailing

 Who Uses Certified Mail?

 Due to business and regulatory reasons, many companies send Certified Mail.
-This offers companies proof of mailing, secure delivery, as well as archival of proof of delivery.
+This offers companies proof of mailing, secure delivery, as well as archival proof of delivery.

 What is the Difference Between Certified and Registered Mail®?